-This innovative course is based around six advanced modules, covering all areas of coloproctology and a host of relevant transferrable skills.
+This innovative course is based around six advanced modules, covering all areas of coloproctology and a wide range of relevant transferrable skills.
 The course is designed to complement your day-to-day clinical practice, so each session is delivered asynchronously, meaning that you won’t need to log-on at set times.
-For each module you will be expected to actively contribute to the online forum, which will focus on clinical discussions of cases.
-Your online learning will be supported by continual formative assessments of your surgical knowledge, critical thinking and decision-making.
+For each module, you will be expected to actively contribute to the online forum, which will focus on clinical discussions of realistic cases.
+Your learning will be supported by continual formative assessments of your surgical knowledge, critical thinking and decision-making.

 - Colorectal Emergencies

 - Research, Audit and Service Evaluation